evaletolab/crypotools/README.md

 4. Push your signed transactions online

-## build a chrooted debian dedicated for transactions (LTE,BTC,DASH,ETHER)
+## 3.Build a chrooted debian dedicated for transactions (LTE,BTC,DASH,ETHER)
 A debiand chrooted OS is the most simple way to sandbox your application and files in a clean environnment.

 **Prerequisite:**